tgenman/STEM_vault/notes/math/graphs/Theorem about properties Isomorphic graphs.md

 TARGET DECK: Math::Graph
 START
 Math prop
-Question_eng: Theorem about properties Isomorphic graphs
+TITLE: Theorem about properties Isomorphic graphs
-Question_rus:
+TITLE_rus:
 Answer_eng: If two graphs $G$ and $H$ are [[519.175.1 Isomorphic Graphs|isomorphic]], then they have the same [[Order of graph (n)|order]] and the same [[Size of graph (m)|size]], and the [[Degree of a vertex (deg)|degrees]] of the vertices of $G$ are the same as the degrees of the vertices of $H$
 $|V (G)| = |V (H)|$
 $|E(G)| = |E(H)|$